docker/docs/datacenter/dtr/2.2/reference/cli/index.md

 By default the tool runs in interactive mode.
 It prompts you for the values needed.

-Additional help is available for each command with the '--help' option.
+Additional help is available for each command with the `--help` option.

 ## Usage